 The Provincetown Art Association and Museum is open year-round, and offers classes and workshops all summer; check the online schedule at paam.org for classes and times.
-The PAAM is a nationally recognized cultural institution that fuses the creative energy of America’s oldest active art colony with the natural beauty of outer Cape Cod that has inspired artists for generations.
+PAAM is a nationally recognized cultural organization that fuses the creative energy of America’s oldest active art colony with the natural beauty of outer Cape Cod that has inspired artists for generations.

-It may be a library now, but this building has housed two museums in its past, and still retains the flavor of the most recent incarnation, the Heritage Museum.
 On the first floor there’s the famous Lipton Cup, celebrating Provincetown’s win against Gloucester in a 1907 schooner race; go upstairs and you’ll see a half-scale model of the winning Grand Banks Schooner itself, the Rose Dorothea.
 Notice the bookcases on the first floor: constructed by Provincetown master carpenter Bill Ingraham, they repurposed the mahogany arm rests from the pews in use when the building was a church.

 The Museum of Sexuality is located in the entrance to Toys of Eros, at 200 Commercial Street, and includes a wealth of artifacts and information, from the reproduction of a 5000-year-old dildo to coins minted specifically to pay Roman prostitutes.
 Vibrators take center stage, showing he history of a device originating in ignorance and repression and now used in version ranging from $12 to over $5,000.
 We’re willing to bet you’ll learn something here!